FellypeAmorim/FellypeAmorim/README.md

 ## About Me 😎

    My name is Fellype and i'm a tech lover, i've just discovered this passion and now i'm studying and improving myself everyday.
 I'm 32 years old and i'm on first year in Analysis and Sistems Development.
-   I finished a C# course and now i'm studying HTML.
+   I finished a C# course and now i'm studying HTML.<br>
    <img src:"https://img.shields.io/badge/C%23-VisualStudio-blue" />

 <!--